libsusa/susa/README.md

  Java based mobile applications.
 Susa is also a simulation framework for the researchers and engineers who design computational systems.
 It has linear algebra, signal processing and common communications blocks.

 The *matrix* and *array* template classes i.e. types are at the heart of Susa.
-A *vector* is simply a single column (or a single row) matrix.
-It is bundled with a constellation of classes and functions.
+A *vector* is a single column (or a single row) matrix.
+They are bundled with a constellation of classes and functions.

 ### Highlights
  - Algebraic types (template classes): *matrix* and multi-dimensional *array*.